What Is Lean? A Practical Guide to Lean Thinking and Management

 Presence Health in Illinois reduced sepsis mortality from 24% to 9%, reducing the average cost per case from $15,772 to $12,771.

-These results come from redesigning systems, not from asking people to work harder.
+These came from redesigning systems rather than asking people to work harder.
 And several of these organizations — including ThedaCare, Denver Health, and Avera McKennan — have formal “no layoffs due to Lean” policies.
-As ThedaCare's CEO Dr. Dean Gruner put it, “Nobody would get very enthusiastic about improvement in that world” if people feared losing their jobs.
+As ThedaCare’s CEO Dr. Dean Gruner put it, “Nobody would get very enthusiastic about improvement in that world” if people feared losing their jobs.

 Listen to podcasts with healthcare CEOs: